castrodd/shortly/README.md

-# Shorty
+# Shortly

-Shorty is a bitly-like URL shortener.
+Shortly is a bitly-like URL shortener.